ai-forever/MERA/docs/dataset_cards/en/rcb.md

     }
 }
 ```
+The answer options are written in the `outputs` (string): `1`- the hypothesis follows from the situation, `2` - the hypothesis contradicts the situation, or `3` - the hypothesis is independent of the situation.
 ### Data Splits

-The dataset contains 438 training samples, 220 validation samples, and 438 test samples.
+The dataset contains `438` training samples, `220` validation samples, and `438` test samples.
 The number of sentences for the entire set is 2715, and the total number of tokens is 3.7 · 10^3.

 ### Prompts

-We prepare 10 different prompts of various difficulties for this task.
+We prepare 9 different prompts of various difficulties for this task.

 An example of the prompt is given below: